 This mode is a tricky one when the subject moves position as you have to reset and adjust the power level to maintain the correct exposure.
 But in the case of a subject that barely moves, manual flash is a handy one to leverage as you will notch up both a consistent exposure and a consistent white balance.

 Before you deploy flash, it’s key to ruminate on the scene you intend to capture.
-Based on the scene and subject, you may require to use the flash or may not.
-There a number of occasions when using flash is not only pointless but also can wreck your image.
+Based on the scene and subject, you may be required to use the flash or may not.

 Do you think fill flash is a piece of cake?
 Certainly, not!
-It’s a delicate matter which should be deployed based on the locations.
-It requires skill and experience to take advantage of this technique.
+It’s a delicate matter that should be deployed based on the locations.
 This is because the intensity of the flash varies based on the presence of light no matter whether it’s natural or artificial light.